nlebedenco/Carambolas/README.md

 System.BadImageFormatException.
 Note that this is not the same as trying to load a library that is not found which is by definition not an error.

+##### What is all this x86, x86_64, x64 and Win32 terminology ?

+Long story short these are code names used to identify CPU instruction sets and consequently a hardware platform (because in the past a CPU would only support a single set of instructions and even though nowadays CPUs may implement multiple sets there's always one identified as *the main one*.)

+About 30 years ago, the term x86 was used to denote a whole family of CPUs that implemented more or less the same instruction set development by Intel Corp. which started with the 8086 CPU (learn more at [wikipedia](wikipedia.org/wiki/X86)).
+Later with the advent of 64-bit CPU architectures an interesting thing hapened.
+Intel pushed a new CPU architecture (Itanium) with a brand new instruction set tailored exclusively for 64-bit systems and this set was then referred to as x64.
+Nonetheless, at the same time AMD also produced and extended x86 instruction set for a hybrid 32/64-bit CPU [(Opteron and the like in 2003)](wikipedia.org/wiki/X86-64) which suddenly rendered the term x64 umbiguous.
+For a while x64 was exclusively used to refer to Itanium-like architectures and other terms were used for x86 extended with 64-bit instructions.
+These terms included AMD64 and x86_64 and Itanium started to be refered to as i64.
+In time x86_64 was preferred largely due to AMD being a trademark.
+After all, what company in the world would passively employ a competitor's brand name in technical terminology that was widely publicised?
+Anyway, adding to the confusion Microsoft started to refer to its Windows operating system and legacy APIs as Win32 while the 64-bit versions rather than being called Win64 became known as Win32 x64.
+Yes, programmers are confused beasts.
+In another fron MacOS and Linux started supporting binaries that were compiled with two sets of instructions a pure x64 for 32-bit systems and a x86_64 for 64-bit systems running on those hybrid CPUs that had become the norm (yes, huge Intel blunder with the CPU market at the time).
+These smart binaries were sometimes also referred to as being x86_64 which caused even more confusion.

+Cutting to the chase, usually in Visual Studio solutions and in project files:

+  * x86 refers to 32-bit operating systems running on a modern x86 CPU;
+  * x64 refers to 64-bit operating systems running on a modern x86 CPU;
+  * Win32 is a legacy term still employed by default in Microsft tools to refer 32-bit operating systems running on a modern x86 CPU;
+  * AnyCPU refers to a high level instruction set that does not depend on the CPU architecture (such as dotnet IL) and is only employed for .NET assemblies;

+In Unity on the other hand:

+  * x86 refers to 32-bit operating systems running on a modern x86 CPU;
+  * x86_64 refers to 64-bit operating systems running on a modern x86 CPU;

 ### Network